chrisgundling/Udacity-P5-VehicleDetection/README.md

 <img src="output_images/SlidingWindows.png" width="1000">

-Finally I show an image that uses the sliding windows with the SVM classifier together to determine car/non-car areas of the image.
+Finally, I show an image that uses the sliding windows with the SVM classifier together to determine car/non-car areas of the image.
 The code to create this image is in "Section 6: Test the Classifier on Single Images" of the python notebook.

 <img src="output_images/VehicleDetection_ex.png" width="400">